nicksellen/projects/baseNode_docConst.md

 1. Other principles that generally apply where appropriate include [Elionor Ostrom's design principles illustrated by long-enduring CPR institutions,](https://github.com/DougInAMug/projects/blob/master/xOstromPrinciples.md) [Permaculture ethics, principles and domains](http://www.holmgren.com.au/downloads/Essence_of_Pc_EN.pdf) and [Scrum theory and values.](http://www.scrumguides.org/scrum-guide.html)

 ## Roles
-1. Visitor
+### Visitor
 1. A person initially or temporarily engages with the space as a visitor.
 1. There are no criteria for a person to become a visitor.
 1. A person becomes a visitor by entering the space.
 1. A person ceases to be a visitor by leaving the space.
 1. A visitor may reside in the space for up to 7 days in total after which point they should (1) apply for a further 7-day extension, (2) become a Volunteer or (3) leave the space.
 1. Applications for extension are processed according to the Application procedure where `the participants` are residential volunteers and members, and `the grace period` is 7 days.

-1. Volunteer
+### Volunteer
 1. A person more deeply engages with the space as a volunteer.
 A volunteer has an understanding of the project and a committment to the realization of the purposes.
 1. The criteria for a person to apply to become a volunteer are:
 	* to have spent at least 14 days as a visitor and
 	* to have read and agreed to the Constitution and Collective Agreements.
 1. A person becomes a volunteer if their application is successful.
 Applications for volunteership are processed according to the Application procedure where `the participants` are residential members and `the grace period` is 14 days.
 1. A person ceases to be a volunteer:
 	* at their request or
 	* if they become a member or
 	* by Conflict resolution intervention.
 1. A volunteer may reside in the space for up to 3 months after becoming a voluteer after which point they should (1) apply for a further 3-month extension, (2) become a Member or (3) leave the space.

-1. Member
+### Member
 1. A person most deeply engages with the space as a member.
 1. To apply for membership a person must have spent at least 28 days as a volunteer in total.
 1. Applications for membership are processed according to the Application procedure where `the participants` are all members (residential and remote) and `the grace period` is 28 days.
 1. A member ceases to be a member:
 	* at their request (automatically switching to volunteer) or
 	* if they have been absent from the space for more than 6 calendar months (automatically switching to volunteer) or
 	* if they have their member status revoked or
 	* if they have been asked to leave temporarily or indefinitely.
 1. A member may reside in the space indefinitely.

 ## Application procedure
-1. `The participants` are provided with a method to anonymously vote ‘support’, ‘accept’ or ‘oppose’.
-(Anonymity is used to counteract [groupthink](https://en.wikipedia.org/wiki/Groupthink) and [peer pressure](https://en.wikipedia.org/wiki/Peer_pressure).)
+1. `The participants` are provided with a method that allows them to vote ‘support’, ‘accept’ or ‘oppose' anonymously. <!-- Anonymity is used to counteract [groupthink](https://en.wikipedia.org/wiki/Groupthink) and [peer pressure](https://en.wikipedia.org/wiki/Peer_pressure) which can deter people from expressing their honest opinion. -->
-1. The application should be publicly discussed, but only after `the participants` take a mock vote.
-(The mock vote is used to counteract [anchoring](https://en.wikipedia.org/wiki/Anchoring) during the discussion.)
+1. The application should be publicly discussed, but only after `the participants` take a mock vote. <!-- A mock vote is used to encourage individual thought and counteract [anchoring](https://en.wikipedia.org/wiki/Anchoring) during the discussion. -->
-1. After discussion, `the participants` take a binding vote:
+1. After the mock vote and subsequent discussion, `the participants` take the real vote:
 	1. if there are 3 or more times as many ‘support’ votes to ‘oppose’ votes, the application succeeds or
 	1. else the application fails and the applicant should not reapply for `the grace period`.